statisticsnorway/statbus/INSTALL.md

 With this guide, you should now have a working local installation of STATBUS.
 You can start adding data, creating reports, and managing business activities over time.
 For further configuration or custom setups, refer to the official documentation.

 ---

-*This guide will be updated whenever needed.
-This version was last updated December 2024.*